mjtechguy/tech-career-launch-pad/README.md

 As mentioned before, if you are being extremely frugal or just don't have the funds right now, free course are going to get you a *LONG* way into a solid tech education.
 But if you are able to pay and want to leverage those additional resources, how much *SHOULD* it cost?

-Let's assume this is a 2 year path for you and we can do some napkin math with optimal pricing and a broad learning path:
+Let's assume this is a 2 year journey for you and we can do some napkin math with optimal pricing and a broad learning path:

 - One Year Coursera Google IT Support Certificates (and much much more): $39/month or $468/yr
 - One Year ACloudGuru.com (Black Friday Discount Pricing): ~$300/yr